 With so much weight being placed on a single button, it’s important to spend a lot of time to make sure that your checkout buttons are doing their job and encouraging visitors to proceed through the checkout process.

+So how do you do that?
 The most effective way to optimize your checkout buttons is by choosing buttons with proper size, placement and color.
 While size and placement are vital in the conversion process, changing the color of your checkout buttons can be a quick adjustment that drastically impacts conversion rates for your website.